mlbridge/mlbridge.github.io/README.md

 sent back to the ML Bridge Plugin that allows the fallthrough to other plugins.
 If the request is of a malicious domain, a response is sent back to the ML Bridge Plugin that prevents the fallthrough to other plugins.
-Moreover, the ML Bridge Plugin sends back a Honeypot or a Blackhole IP addresses to the user querying the malicious domain.
+Moreover, the ML Bridge Plugin sends back Honeypot or Blackhole IP addresses to the user querying the malicious domain.
 If the domain does not exist in the manually vetted list, the preprocessed request is then sent to the machine learning model where it infers whether it is benign or malicious.